omni-us/jsonargparse/README.rst

 .. note::

-    The :class:`.Path` class is currently not fully supported in windows.
+    No all features of the :class:`.Path` class are supported in windows.

 .. _parsing-urls: